 Many women experience uneventful, full-term pregnancies and deliver healthy babies after undergoing bariatric surgery.
-Not every OB/GYN will fully understand how bariatric surgery will affect pregnancy, so if at all possible, choose an OB/GYN that has worked with bariatric surgery patients before.
+Not every OB/GYN will fully understand how surgery will affect pregnancy, so if at all possible, choose an OB/GYN who has worked with bariatric surgery patients before.

 Also, keep in close communication with your bariatric weight loss team during the entire pregnancy so they can monitor your health as your pregnancy progresses.
-Most risks that are related to bariatric surgery and pregnancy are associated with deficiencies, so working closely with your team of experts will help keep you on track.
-If your team of doctors feels that you are at a higher risk for developing complications, they will monitor you continuously throughout the pregnancy and make corrections as needed.
+Your team of experts will help you stay on track and minimize risks associated with deficiencies in bariatric surgery and pregnancy.
+If your team of doctors feels that you are at a higher risk, they will monitor you continuously throughout the pregnancy and make corrections as needed.

-8. Can You Have Weight Loss Surgery While You Are Breastfeeding?
+8. Can You Have Weight Loss Surgery While Breastfeeding?